bunnnnnnn/bunnnnnnn.github.io/_portfolio/vmware-troubleshooting.md

 ---
 layout: post
-title: Tic tac toe
+title: Initial Troubleshooting Guide
 feature-img: "assets/img/portfolio/ttt.png"
 img: "assets/img/portfolio/ttt.png"
-date: September 2014

 ---
-**Sample type**: Documentation/Marketing
+**Sample type**: Documentation

-This sample explains the guiding principles and major responsibilities of the VMware CRE team for potential customers.
+This sample provides an overview of recommendations for regular maintenance and diagnostics of a Kubernetes cluster, for the less experienced customer.

 [Download the PDF](link)